 Diamond will contribute a fixed amount of funding for each Studentship.
-This contribution will typically amount to 50% of the total cost of the Studentship, but may be less than 50% where the university fees are high.
+This contribution will typically amount to 50% of the total cost of the Studentship and will be limited to the headings set out below.
+Diamond would expect the Research Organisation(s) to match or exceed Diamond’s contribution as Diamond’s contribution may be less than 50% where the university fees are high.
+For a multi-party agreement, the Diamond contribution will be adjusted to reflect that.
 The contribution will ordinarily be made to the higher education institution that will be awarding the degree to the Student annually in advance under the following headings:

-Diamond will part-fund student fees, contributing a fixed amount each year and with Research Organisation(s) contributing the balance of the student fees or, if the fees are less than the fixed amount, Diamond will contribute an amount equal to the amount of the fees, if any.
+Diamond will part-fund Student fees, contributing a fixed amount each year and with Research Organisation(s) contributing the balance of the Student fees (including international fees, the cost of which Diamond does not expect to be borne by the Student) or, if the fees are less than the fixed amount, Diamond will contribute an amount equal to the amount of the fees, if any.

 Diamond will contribute a fixed amount each year towards travel and accommodation costs incurred by the Student in carrying out the Studentship.
-To the extent that additional contributions towards travel and/or accommodation costs are incurred, these must be contributed by the Research Organisation(s) and not by the Student.
+The Research Organisation(s) are required to match the Diamond contribution.
+To the extent that further contributions towards travel and/or accommodation costs are incurred, these must be contributed by the Research Organisation(s) and not by the Student.

 Diamond will contribute a fixed amount each year towards conference attendance costs incurred by the Student in carrying out the Studentship.
+The Research Organisation(s) are required to match the Diamond contribution.
 To the extent that the costs of conference attendance exceed this fixed amount, these costs must be contributed by the Research Organisation(s) and not by the Student.

 Diamond will provide reasonable and essential consumables required for a Studentship to the extent that such consumables need to be used at Diamond.
 Reasonable and essential consumables required for a Studentship at the Research Organisation(s) shall be provided by the relevant Research Organisation(s).

-Any equipment and consumables requested by a Diamond Supervisor for a Studentship will come from the beamline/area budget, and must therefore be included in the relevant annual budget for the beamline/area involved.
+Any equipment and consumables requested by a Diamond Supervisor for a Studentship will come from the beamline/area budget, and must therefore be included in the relevant annual budget of the beamline/area involved.

-The Student will receive at least the national minimum doctoral stipend as published annually by Research Councils UK.
+The Student will receive at least the national minimum doctoral stipend as published annually by UKRI.

-Where Diamond acts as the industrial partner for the collaborating institution, some studentships may be submitted for ‘CASE conversion’ (previously known as ‘Collaborative Awards in Science and Engineering’).
+As Diamond acts as the industrial partner for the collaborating institution, some Studentships may be submitted for ‘CASE conversion’ (previously known as ‘Collaborative Awards in Science and Engineering’).
 By securing ‘industrial’ funding some proposals apply to become ‘CASE Studentships’, this results in larger financial contributions from the research councils.
-Diamonds funding contributions will stay the same.
+Diamond's funding contributions may be adjusted to reflect this.

 All changes during a Studentship must be authorised via the Change Request Form.
 These must submitted to the Student Engagement Officer providing details of the change and the expected impact on resources (time and/or cost).

-Directors may request a meeting with the supervisor and Student Engagement Officer to discuss the reason for the change request.
+Directors may request a meeting with the supervisor and Student Engagement Manager to discuss the reason for the change request.